pktomlinson/cbcplayer/README.md

 ### cbc_playlist_pifi.json

-        PiFi-compatible list of CBC urls
+List of CBC urls for the excellent <a href = 'https://github.com/rccavalcanti/pifi-radio'>PiFi</a> by Rafael Cavalcanti.

 ### player.ini